angaza/nexus-embedded/README.md

 `doxygen ./Doxyfile`

 from the repository root directory.
+The documentation will be placed in a `docs` folder, open `html/index.html` to view it.